Which city is cheaper, Arlington or Chattanooga?

 The spring attracts plenty of travelers to both Chattanooga and Arlington.

 Chattanooga is a little warmer than Arlington in the spring.
-The temperature in Chattanooga is usually 62°F (17°C) in April, and Arlington stays around 56°F (14°C).
+The daily temperature in Chattanooga averages around 62°F (17°C) in April, and Arlington fluctuates around 56°F (14°C).

 People are often attracted to the plentiful sunshine in Arlington this time of the year.
 In Chattanooga, it's very sunny this time of the year.
 Chattanooga usually receives around the same amount of sunshine as Arlington during spring.
 Chattanooga gets 243 hours of sunny skies, while Arlington receives 228 hours of full sun in the spring.